 - Utility companies are often very willing to settle claims early on in the litigation process.

-- An attorney must aggressively pursue an injured homeowner’s claim in the expectation that the company will either settle prior to trial, or in the hopes that the injured party will prevail at a full trial.
+A California wildfire attorney must aggressively pursue an injured homeowner’s claim in the expectation that the company will either settle prior to trial, or in the hopes that the injured party will prevail at a full trial.
 Whereas a settlement frequently means a faster, and less stressful, recovery for the homeowner, a trial can result in a much more substantial financial recovery.

-Recent wildfires in northern California have left thousands of Californians displaced, destroyed tens of thousands of acres of land, and have threatened to upend the economy of the entire state.
+Recent wildfires in northern and central California have left thousands of Californians displaced, destroyed tens of thousands of acres of land, and have threatened to upend the economy of the entire state.
 For homeowners whose land or homes has been damaged or destroyed in the fires, many are asking who, if anyone, may be responsible for the cost of repairing and rebuilding their homes, and the additional costs of the emotional, financial, and other stress imposed as a result.

 As a general matter, most homeowners turn to their homeowner’s insurance provider for coverage in the case of a natural disaster.
 Although most homeowner’s insurance policies cover for fire damage (even if the fire damage does not occur from an incident in the home), some homeowners who live in particularly fire prone areas, such as near a canyon, or near a desert, may lack sufficient coverage.
 In these cases, the homeowner would need to have purchased additional coverage (often at a significantly higher cost) to provide coverage in the case of fires.
 Not all insurance providers may have necessarily disclosed this lack of coverage (or the need to purchase additional coverage), so it is important to review the details of the policy to ensure the homeowner is protected.
 Moreover, after the recent outbreak of fires in California even prior to the most recent fires, some insurance companies simply ceased writing homeowners insurance policies in fire prone areas, or may have altered or dropped fire coverage without notifying the homeowner.